Christantus Uche: Loan to Crystal Palace

+Return to Getafe

+On 6 August 2026, Uche suffered tears to both his anterior cruciate ligament (ACL) and lateral collateral ligament (LCL), along with significant meniscus damage and fractures around the knee, following a heavy tackle from Christian Mawissa during a pre-season friendly against AS Monaco, with doctors expecting him to be sidelined for approximately 12 months.

 International career

 Uche was called up to the senior Nigeria national team for the friendly 2025 Unity Cup tournament in May 2025.
 He scored the winning penalty against Jamaica to win the tournament for the Super Eagles.